pkitlas/apero-update/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Recent Updates" # leave blank to exclude
+title: "The Most Recent Updates from my research, teaching, and publications" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 number_categories: 3 # set to zero to exclude
 show_intro: true
-intro: Here are some recent updates from my research, publications, and teaching.
+intro:
 show_outro: true
 outro:
 ---